jackycsie/jackycsiemedium/Output/users/jackycsie/zmediumtomarkdown/2019-11-19-deepvariant-deploy-d73d983e62b2.md

 ![](assets/d73d983e62b2/1*nXWE2EQMzOXAiVaKToxK5A.jpeg)

-This article will tell you how to use deepvariant from nvidia driver.
+This article will tell you how to use deepvariant from nvidia driver\.
 #### Sponsor:

-We are using the D52BV provided by Quanta Computer.
+We are using the D52BV provided by Quanta Computer\.

 Environment inside:
 - 80 vCPU